sswaner/twilio-aws/README.md

 ## Adding the TwiML Body Mapping template

 You will need to add a body mapping response template for TwiML.
-This will need to be set to a TwiML with no Response verbs.
+We will create an empty TwiML response.

-To create an "Integration Response" body mapping template please click the arrow on the left of the "Integration Response" then open the "Body Mapping Templates" tab
+To create a body mapping template for the response, please click the arrow on the left of the "Integration Response" and open the "Body Mapping Templates" tab

 ![alt tag](./img/config-api-22.png)

 *Please create a body mapping template for 'application/xml' with the content seen above. code available in resources/api_gateway_templates/response_body_mapper.xml*

+- Please save all changes

 # Creating the "/voicecall" resource